dipayan/rally-report-generator/README.md

 ## Installation

 * Step 1 :
 ```
 pip3 install -r requirements.txt
 ```
+* Step 3 :

+Setup a new API Key for Rally REST API by navigating to https://rally1.rallydev.com/login/accounts/index.html#/keys

 * Step 2 :

 Fill up the settings.cfg file according to the respective project.

 ## Run the program